jianqiaomo/CSAW-HackML-2020-BackdoorDetector/lab3/README.md

 ```

 As the result shows in the picture if we prune more channels, the attack success rate
-will drop (if pruning 92% channels, we almost defense all bad data but the accuracy will
+will drop (of course we can be aggressive: if pruning 92% channels, we almost defense all bad data but the accuracy will
 be also low).
 That is, the backdoor is disabled with some compromising of
 clean set accuracy.